 To be eligible for HiSET or GED testing in the Northern Mariana Islands, applicants need to be at least 16 years old but for individuals 16 and 17, extra restrictions apply.
 For more details, check here.

 They must be officially withdrawn from the K–12 system and not be partaking in another education program.
 Like all across the U.S., applicants cannot hold a secondary education credential.

 Successful test-takers will not get their diploma until their 18th birthday but will receive a letter stating that their high school equivalency diploma is held pending their 18th birthday.

-HiSET testing is only available to Northern Mariana Islands residents with a valid address and attending a prep course is mandatory as is taking the official HiSET practice test.
+HiSET and GED testing is only available to Northern Mariana Islands residents with a valid address and attending a prep course is mandatory as is taking the official HiSET practice test.